luna-duclos/tla-waitlist/frontend/src/Pages/Guide/guides/marauder/guide.md

 - DDD

-  The singular Vindicator in fleet, responsible for killing frigates in all sites, and primarily Niarjas in TCRC's.
+  The Vindicator(s) in fleet, responsible for killing frigates in all sites, and primarily Niarjas in TCRC's.
 Specific guidance can be found [here](guide/ddd).

 - Meatshield

-  Usually occupied by a command ship, Damnation, Claymore, Eos etc. Provides consistent aggro management due to its placement and provides secondary boosts and links to the fleet.
+  Usually occupied by a command ship: Damnation, Claymore, Eos etc. Provides consistent aggro management due to its placement and provides secondary boosts and links to the fleet.

 - LR (Lightning rod)

   Is usually made up of two Kronos from different pilots (in case of DC) and its job is to obtain aggro during TCRCs by jumping directly to the tower & shooting it at the entry to the site.
-Care must be taken not to be slow as mis-timed bastions can lead to switches happening during a long cycle of your bastion, if in doubt, ask.
+Care must be taken not to be slow as mistimed bastions can lead to switches happening during a long cycle of your bastion, if in doubt, ask.
 The idea with LR is to "tag team" the aggro by bouncing it between the two listed pilots.

 - MTAC